 Butler influenced Australian political science in many respects, but the traffic in ideas was two-way.
 With Malcolm Mackerras, he developed Australia’s first election pendulum, based on the “swingometer” he’d refined for the BBC’s election-night coverage in 1959.
 Back home, he argued that Britain needed an equivalent of the Australian Electoral Commission (they might have a commission now, but it’s not much like ours) and could learn from our relatively speedy electoral redistribution process.

-My favourite scene in the book, though, comes when Butler was summoned to Winston Churchill’s home one night in February 1950, to be grilled about an article he’d written in the Economist.
-An election campaign was about to begin, but there was Churchill, leader of the opposition, having a long talk with a twenty-five-year-old political scientist about the finer points of predicting election results.
+My favourite scene in Sultan of Swing, though, comes when Butler is summoned to Winston Churchill’s home one night in February 1950, to be grilled about an article he’d written for the Economist.
+An election campaign is about to begin, but there is Churchill, leader of the opposition, having a long talk with a twenty-five-year-old political scientist about the finer points of predicting election results.
 (Churchill lost that election, but was back in 10 Downing Street the following year.)